I’ve been dreading this. Will the Zarbi push Sue over the edge? Will this be the final end? And will Bill Strutton be named in my decree nisi?

 The Web Planet

 Sue: Is the print damaged?
-It looks terrible.
+It looks awful.
 Couldn’t they clean this one up?

 Me: They have cleaned it up.